 Prior to admission, our admissions team will be in contact with you to let you know of any out-of-pocket expenses known at that time and options for payment.
-All patient related expenses will be payable on or prior to admission.
-A direct debit can be arranged by phone and Chermside Day Hospital only accepts Visa, Mastercard, Debit Cards, cash and cheques.
-Alternatively, if you would like to pay by EFT, our EFT number is BSB: 034-036 and Account: 474844.
+All patient related expenses will be payable on admission.
+Ballarat Day Procedure Centre accepts Visa, Mastercard and Debit Cards as the preferred payment method.
+Cash and cheques are accepted if these card options are not suitable to you.